 Irrigation water providers are entitled to a deduction for expenditure on water facilities that is incurred on or after 1 July 2004.
 An irrigation water provider is an entity whose business is primarily and principally the supply (by means other than by the use of motor vehicles) of water to entities, for use in primary production businesses on land in Australia.
-For more information, see Guide to depreciating assets 2010.
-To get this publication, see page 10.
+For more information, see Guide to depreciating assets 2012 at www.ato.gov.au

 If you are a small business entity, you can choose to work out your deductions for water facilities under these UCA rules or the simplified depreciation rules.
-Once you have made your choice, you cannot change it.
+Once you have made your choice, you cannot change.